ALSETLab/ALSETLab.github.io/_pages/about.md

 ![1pager](https://alsetlab.github.io/images/ALSETLab-1pager.png "Flyer")
 [Download Larger Version](https://alsetlab.github.io/images/ALSETLab-1pager.pdf)

-### ***2024-08-14:*** Notice to Prospective Researchers and Students
+### ***2024-12-12:*** Notice to Prospective Researchers and Students
-I will NOT be recruiting any students to join my team for Spring 2025.
-The earliest that I will be looking for students to join my team will be to join during Fall 2025.
+I will NOT be recruiting any graduate students (MSc and PhD) to join my team for the foreseeable future.

+I have been on sabbatical from August 2023 to August 2024 and, unfortunately, I have not managed to obtain any new research grants (in other words, many grant applications have been rejected :-( ).
+Consequently, I will NOT be looking for any new students in the near future.
+My current priority is to find funds to support my existing group of students, however, if funding becomes available, I may start looking for new students to join in Fall 2026.

-Please do not email me with requests and questions about joining my research program until the Fall 2025 admissions period, because I will not have available funding to support additional students.
-See more information [here](https://alsetlab.github.io/students/).
+Please do not email me with requests and questions about joining my research program because I will not have available funding to support additional students.
+See more information about how funding/support schemes for  [here](https://alsetlab.github.io/students/).

 ### About this Website
 This is the website of Prof. Luigi Vanfretti and ALSETLab (a research group and a laboratory) at the department of Electrical, Computer and Systems Engineering Department of Rensselaer Polytechnic Institute, Troy, NY.